The Detail Mystery

 - So, what is “reconditioning” anyway?

 These are some of the most common types of questions and statements that we receive here at Detail Green USA.
 We admit, there is a lot of mystery in the automotive world – sort of the Wizard of Oz, “pay no attention to the man behind the curtain” scenario.
 The truth is, there doesn’t have to be a lot of mystery.
 Just as in most of life – a little knowledge goes a long way.
-So, we’ll try to shine some light on shadowy beast that is the automotive detail and recondition.
+So, we’ll try to shine some light on the shadowy beast that is automotive detailing and reconditioning.